Skip to content

 Thiamine deficiency proves particularly common in cats that are anorexic or those fed diets high in thiaminase (found in raw fish), and we’ve linked it to certain canned cat foods.
 Diets containing excessive cereal content or meat cooked at very high temperatures can also contribute to this deficiency.

-Infections represent another significant category, as various infectious diseases can impact the brain and trigger seizures, including rabies, pseudorabies, toxoplasmosis, Neospora caninum, Feline Immunodeficiency Virus (FIV), and Feline Infectious Peritonitis (FIP).
+Infections represent another significant category, as various infectious diseases—including feline leukemia virus—can impact the brain and trigger seizures.
+Other infectious diseases that may be involved are rabies, pseudorabies, toxoplasmosis, Neospora caninum, Feline Immunodeficiency Virus (FIV), and Feline Infectious Peritonitis (FIP).
 Inflammation or pain from chronic conditions can sometimes contribute to seizure activity.
 Examples include feline interstitial cystitis, granulomatous meningioencephalitis, or arthritis.

 Toxins present another serious concern, as exposure to harmful substances like heavy metals (lead or zinc) or certain medications can induce seizures.
 Trauma from any brain injury or traumatic events, even those from your cat’s past, can serve as underlying causes of seizures.
 Vascular issues, particularly problems with blood flow to the brain, such as a cerebral infarct (stroke), can trigger seizure episodes.